 First, if you have to ask that question, the shame is real.
 Second, you had better change it at the soonest possible time.
-More than just a sticker denoting the last time you handed over money to the Land Transportation Office (LTO), it is the only way that the government can keep track of your official records, so it would only make sense that they provide the proper punishment for non-registration—and what a punishment.
+More than just a sticker denoting the last time you handed over money to the Land Transportation Office (LTO), your vehicle registration is the only way that the government can keep track of your official records, so it would only make sense for the agency to provide the proper punishment for non-registration—and what a punishment.

 Driving an unregistered motor vehicle carries with it a fine of P10,000.
 Worse still, if the non-registration exceeded one month, the vehicle will be impounded and released only once the vehicle has been registered and the corresponding fines and penalties have been paid.
 Ouch.

 So, to answer your question, if you haven’t registered your car in three years and you’re caught on the road, you will lose your car, have to pay the P10,000 fine, and the additional penalties to register your vehicle.

 But how much are these penalties exactly?
 All vehicles need to be registered on their assigned week (based on your plate number’s last two digits), and if you miss this crucial period, prepare yourself for more LTO late registration expenses.

 An example is a plate ending in 12 will need to be registered in February (based on the last digit, 2) from the first to the seventh working day (based on the second to the last digit, 1).
 If you go beyond this seven-working-day period, a penalty of P100 for motorcycles or P200 for all other vehicles will be charged.